 If Barnes can continue to put together the same type of caliber seasons, both offensively and defensively, he should find himself roaming the outfield in Houston for many years to come.

 Brandon Barnes — outfielder for the Astros — took the time recently to answer some of my question:

 1.)
 At what age did you first become interested in baseball?
 Who was your biggest baseball influence growing up?

 From the stories my parents have told me, I was swinging a bat and throwing a ball at the age of two, but I remember becoming interested when I was about four.
 I would say with no doubt that my grandfather was my biggest baseball influence growing up.
 He was always teaching me something new.

 2.)
 Who was your favorite baseball player growing up?
 Why?

-3.)
-You were drafted by the Royals in the 30th round of the 2012 draft.
+4.)
+You were drafted by the Astros in the 6th round of the 2005 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

-6.)
+8.)
 What do you feel went well in 2013?
 What are your goals for 2014?

 9.)
 Favorite TV show?
 Favorite food?